chrisnoonan98675/site/xl-release/how-to/create-a-custom-trigger-type.markdown

         <property name="triggerValueForUse" category="variables" required="false" />
     </type>

 This example defines a script for the trigger to run, and as a variable that will be set by the trigger, and that you can use when creating a new release.
-As an example, the [SVN trigger plugin](/xl-release/concept/introduction-to-the-xl-release-svn-trigger-plugin.html) makes the commit ID available in this way.
+As an example, the [SVN Trigger plugin](/xl-release/concept/introduction-to-the-xl-release-svn-trigger-plugin.html) makes the commit ID available in this way.

 ## Step 2 Create the trigger script